ShuqingChai/approximate_functions_known_properties/README.md

 # Black Box Optimization on a Function with Known Properties

+*Actively working on updating the README.md and Report.pdf files.*

 ## Contains
 1. a script to train and evaluate a model for approximating a function with known properties,